 Open Source Projects Sponsored by ALTOVISO

 ALTOVISO releases open source software under the Backdraft mark.
 First described in the book Mastering Dojo (2008), Backdraft 1.x was a prototype/reference framework for the browser-compute design model.
-The original framework included many features and capabilities that were novel at the time.
+The original framework included many features and capabilities that were novel at the time but are now considered state-of-the-art (for example, declarative composition).

 Some of the v1.x Backdraft machinery was moved to the Dojo library and is in wide use to this day.
 The Dojo 1.x loader and builder were both taken from Backdraft and most of the code in those components is still the original Backdraft code.
 The Dojo v2.x loader started life as a space-optimized edition of bd-load.